Zennoon/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	 s1 = "Hell" and s2 = "Hello" : s1 terminates without us finding a
 	 difference, but s2 still has 'o' with ascii code 111.
 111 is returned

+4-rev_array.c: This source file uses a temporary array to hold the values of the original array reversed.
+Then, it sets each element of a to an element of the reverse array of the same index.